-- Every message pushed through the platform must contain some value to truly engage users and compel them to take action.
+- Every message pushed through the platform must contain some value to engage users and compel them to take action truly.

-As a marketer, knowing exactly what your target audience needs and expects from your brand is crucial.
+As a marketer, knowing what your target audience needs and expects from your brand is crucial.
 Here, visitor segmentation can help streamline a lot of things.
-Bucket your target audience basis their geography, demographics, psychographics, and behavior.
-Build the right permutations and combinations and start pushing your notifications.
+Bucket your target audience based on their geography, demographics, psychographics, and behavior.
+Build the right permutations and combinations, and start pushing your notifications.
 The biggest advantage of defining your audience is that it helps strike the right balance (visitor needs and business goals) every time.

 There are many aspects to this story.
 To start with, if you’re catering to a global audience belonging to different time zones and have different hobbies, sending everyone a push notification at the same time is not less than a blunder.
 Instead, segment your audience on the basis of their geography and time your push notification in a way that increases the chances of each of your catered audience engaging with your push notifications and taking action.

-On the off chance, if you’re a media and broadcasting company or belong to the travel domain, sending immediate push notifications, with high value, makes more sense.
-Irrespective of the time zone, if there’s breaking news or an urgent update regarding cancellation or rescheduling of a flight, bus, or any other mode of transportation, notifying people urgently is important.
+On the off chance, if you’re a media and broadcasting company or belong to the travel domain, sending immediate high-value push notifications makes more sense.
+Irrespective of the time zone, if there’s breaking news or an urgent update regarding cancellation or rescheduling of a flight, bus, or any other mode of transportation, urgently notifying people is important.

 Understanding the importance of timing your push notifications is pivotal to a high engagement rate.
 It not only makes your target audience get hooked to your impromptu services but add to your brand’s value in the market as well.